haukeh/dotfiles/README.md

-# Setting up new OSX
+# Setting up new MacOS installation

 1. Install system updates from terminal